ORDER SOON FOR CHRISTMAS DELIVERY

 Search the gallery

-Welcome to our lifestyle artist blog from Cornwall
+Welcome to our lifestyle artist magazine art blog & Instagram updates

-Each week our art blog brings you a new article exploring the places that inspire our artists.
+Each week our acclaimed weekly magazine art blog brings you a new article exploring art, art history, Cornish art and the places that inspire our artists.
 From Cornish cliff walks to painting expeditions in France, Italy and around the world.
-The John Dyer Gallery art blog will provide you with inspiration and ideas all year round.
+The John Dyer Gallery magazine art blog will provide you with inspiration and ideas all year round.
 Our blogs contain links to contemporary paintings, art prints and artist designed gifts that are connected to the subject which make them a wonderful way to discover our artists and their contemporary artwork.
 Happy reading!

 Flowers have been a popular subject for paintings throughout history.
 They are beautiful and can be used to create stunning compositions.
 This blog post will explore the history of floral paintings in western art, from the early masters to the modern-day artists who continue to be inspired by them.
 We'll take a look at some lesser-known still-life paintings, as well as some of the most famous flower paintings in history.
 So grab a cup of tea and get comfortable - it's time to appreciate some beautiful flowers through art!